Court orders South Korean President Yoon released from jail for his criminal trial over martial law

 SEOUL, South Korea — (AP) — A South Korean court on Friday ordered impeached President Yoon Suk Yeol to be released from jail, more than a month after he was arrested and indicted over his short-lived imposition of martial law.

-The decision by the Seoul Central District Court would allow Yoon to stand his criminal trial while not being physically detained.
-The hearings in his impeachment trial concluded in late February and the court is expected to rule soon on whether to uphold his impeachment or remove him from office.
+The decision by the Seoul Central District Court would allow Yoon stand trial while not being physically detained.
+The hearings in his separate impeachment trial at the Constitutional Court concluded in late February and the court is expected to rule soon on whether to formally remove him from office or reinstate him.

 The Seoul Central District Court said it accepted Yoon's request to be released from jail because the legal period of his formal arrest expired before he was indicted in late January.
 The court said the investigative agency that detained Yoon before his formal arrest didn't have legal rights to investigate the criminal rebellion charges.